 Make sure another site is not using it

-For instance, I was in a group, and someone wanted to name her site Mama Coffee and Chaos.
+For instance, I was in a group, and someone wanted to call her site Mama Coffee and Chaos.
 Upon research, there was another site called Coffee and Chaos.
-Adding just one word to yours to make it appear different is not enough.
-You are using the form of someone else’s name, and that is in poor taste.
+Adding just one word to make it appear different is not enough.
+It was a form of someone else’s name, and that is in poor taste.

 Do a quick search online to see if the name you want – or something close to it – comes up.
-If it does, go back and come up with another name.
+If it does, go back and come up with something different.

 Check for a trademark

-Many bloggers have trademarked their name.
+Many bloggers have trademarked their names.
 If you find that they have, you cannot use the name (or any version of the name).

 If you do, it is infringement.
 You can be forced to change your name and all social channels.
 And, if the trademark holder opts for it, you could even be sued for damages.
 You don’t want that.

 Even if the name you want appears to be available, you need to go one step further and make sure it is not being used by someone else.
 That means you need to do a trademark search.

 Visit the US Trademark Database and run a search to see if the name you want to use is owned by someone else.